mulderp/mulderp.github.com/_posts/2013-12-03-A-Data-Platform-in-15-minutes.md

 ## 3. Importing movies

-Since movies and cinema give good case for data experiments, let's fetch some data from [movielens free dataset](http://www.grouplens.org/datasets/movielens/).
+Since movies and cinema give good case for data experiments, let's fetch some data from the [movielens free dataset](http://www.grouplens.org/datasets/movielens/).
 I leave this to an exercise to the reader, but maybe this [gist](https://gist.github.com/mulderp/7796615) will help you.

 So, once you have a JSON file of movies, we can easily import those into ArangoDB with: